Institute for Justice: Commercial speech

+Signs

+The Institute for Justice challenged Redmond, Washington when it banned Blazing Bagels from using portable signs but allowed portable signs for real estate companies.
+Ultimately, the 9th U.S. Circuit Court of Appeals ruled in favor of Blazing Bagels owner Dennis Ballen that the ban amounted to content-based discrimination of free speech.
+The Institute successfully challenged a similar ban in Lynnwood, Washington on behalf of the Futon Factory.

+In 2016, in a case the U.S. Supreme Court sided with the Institute for Justice's clients then remanded to the lower court, IJ challenged Norfolk, Virginia's effort to ban a property owner from hanging a large sign protesting the government's taking of his property through eminent domain.
+The final ruling in that case was handed down by the U.S. Fourth Circuit Court of Appeals.

+In 2020, the Institute successfully defended the owners of Lonesome Dove saloon in Mandan, North Dakota after the city started fining the establishment for having its business name in a mural on the side of its building.

+School vouchers and private schools

-The organization has litigated several cases related to education reform and school vouchers, including three successful cases that went to the Supreme Court: Zelman v.
+The organization has litigated several cases related to education reform and school vouchers, including four successful cases that went to the Supreme Court: Zelman v.
 Simmons-Harris (2002), Garriott v.
-Winn (2010), and Espinoza v.
-Montana Department of Revenue (2020).
+Winn (2010), Espinoza v.
+Montana Department of Revenue (2020) and Carson v.
+Makin.
 In the Zelman case, the Supreme Court ruled that parents can use public money (in the form of school vouchers) to pay tuition at private schools, including parochial schools.
-The institute represented parents in that case.
-In the Garriott case, the court dismissed a challenge to a program in Arizona that gave state tax credits for payment of private school tuition.
+The Institute represented parents in that case.
+In the Garriott case, the court dismissed a challenge to a program in Arizona that gave state tax credits for contributions to charitable organizations that provided scholarships for private school tuition.
 The institute argued in favor of dismissal.
-In the Espinoza case, the court ruled that Montana could not exclude religious schools from state scholarship program funded by tax credits available to non-religious private schools.
+In the Espinoza case, the court ruled that Montana could not prohibit families from using tuition scholarships, which were funded by tax credit-eligible contributions to nonprofit scholarship organizations, at religiously affiliated schools.
+In the Carson case, the court ruled that Maine could not exclude children from a publicly funded tuition assistance program because their parent's selected schools that provide religious instruction as part of their curriculum.